-Your page clearly has 50 internal links pointing to various articles, but Search Console → Links → Internal links shows certain URLs with “0 internal links.”
-Or URL Inspection shows “Discovered – not indexed” even though you’ve linked to it from 5 pages.
+Your page clearly has 50 internal links pointing to various articles, but Search Console → Links → Internal links → Top linked pages shows certain URLs with “0 internal links.”
+Or URL Inspection shows “Discovered – currently not indexed” even though you’ve linked to a page from five others.

 Common causes